Investigating Representation Universality: Case Study on Genealogical Representations: Introduction

 \section{Introduction}

 \mt#1{{\bf [Dowon: #1]}}

-Large Language Models (LLMs), despite being primarily trained for next-token predictions, have shown impressive reasoning capabilities~\citep{bubeck2023sparks,claude_3_tech_report,gemini_tech_report}.
-However, despite recent progress reviewed below, it is not well understood what knowledge LLMs represent internally and how they represent it.
-Improving such understanding could enable valuable progress relevant to transparency, interpretability, fairness and robustness, for example \begin{itemize} \item discovering and correcting inaccuracies to improve model reliability. \item discovering and correcting bias, \item revealing and removing dangerous knowledge (relevant to bioweapon design, say), \item detecting deceptive behavior where models deliberately output information inconsistent with its knowledge. \end{itemize} The goal of this paper is to deepen our our understanding of learned knowledge representations by focusing specifically on the representations learned of {\it knowledge graphs} (KGs), which are loosely speaking a discrete set of entities with various relations between them.
-KGs provide a valuable test-bed because, although they are simpler and more structured than the totality of implicit knowledge LLM training corpora, they can nonetheless capture a massive amount of valuable human knowledge.
-We focus on applying the approach of mechanistic interpretability not to learned {\it algorithms}, but to learned {\it knowledge}.
+Large Language Models (LLMs), despite being primarily trained for next-token predictions, have shown surprisingly robust reasoning capabilities~\citep{bubeck2023sparks,claude_3_tech_report,gemini_tech_report}.
+However, despite recent progress, we still lack a clear understanding of how these models internally encode different kinds of knowledge.
+Improving such understanding could enable valuable progress relevant to transparency, interpretability, and safety; For example, (a) discovering and correcting inaccuracies to improve model reliability \citep{zhang2024self}, (b) discovering and correcting biases \citep{chen2024large}, (c) revealing and removing dangerous knowledge \citep{zhang2024adversarial}, and (d) detecting deceptive behavior where models deliberately output information inconsistent with its knowledge \citep{marks2023geometry}.

-The rest of this paper is organized as follows: We relate our approach to prior work in Section~\ref{sec:related-work}.
-In Section \ref{prob_form}, we formally describe our problem settings, and Section \ref{sec:methods} explains various methods of measuring representation alignment, including model stitching.
-Section \ref{sec:llm-stitching} presents hints of universality via LLM stitching, and Section \ref{sec:llm-geometry} takes a further glimpse into the geometrical structure of LLMs' representations.
-We discuss our starvation hypothesis for hints of universality in Section \ref{sec:startvation}, and summarize our conclusions in Section~\ref{sec:conclusion}.